kodi-pvr/pvr.iptvsimple/README.md

 - `{M}`: The minute (00-59) of the start date\time.
 - `{S}`: The second (00-59) of the start date\time.
 - `{offset:X}`: The current offset (now - start time) divided by X seconds.
 Allows conversion to minutes and other time units.
 The minimum divider is 1, it must be an integer (not 1.5 or 2.25 etc.) and it must be a positive value.
 E.g. If you need an offset of 720 for a start time of 2 hours ago (2 hours is 7200 seconds), it means your divider is 10: `{offset:10}`.
 If you need minutes for the same offset you could use: `{offset:60}` which would result in a value of 120.
+- `{catchup-id}`: A programme specific identifier required in the catchup URL, value loaded from XMLTV programme entries.

 Here’s some examples of how the different formats would look:
 - `?utc={utc}&lutc={lutc}`